kmhofmann/selene/docs/dependencies.md

     # Note: There is no pre-built google-benchmark package in e.g. Ubuntu.
     #       Install from source instead, or use vcpkg.

-(Some distributions supply broken packages; e.g. there are issues with `libopencv-dev` on Ubuntu 16.04.
-Good luck with such an old distribution anyway.)
+(Some distributions supply broken packages; e.g. there are issues with `libopencv-dev` on Ubuntu 16.04.)

 ### MacOS

 Install [Homebrew](https://brew.sh/) to build and install the dependencies as follows:

     # Dependencies for building the complete library
-    brew install libjpeg-turbo libpng
+    brew install libjpeg-turbo libpng libtiff

     # Dependencies for building all tests, examples, benchmarks
     brew install opencv3 google-benchmark